 Geoffrey received his master's degree in Public Administration from Florida Atlantic University's College for Design and Social Inquiry.
 He received his bachelor's in Health Care Management from Florida Agricultural & Mechanical University’s School of Allied Health Sciences.

 Christopher Biggs | Associate Director of Academic Finance and Administration

 Christopher Biggs is the Assistant Director of Academic Planning & Budget in the Office of the Provost/Academic Affairs.
 In this capacity, he assists the Academic Budget Director in planning, implementing and administering the distribution of budget allocation for the colleges within the university.

 Christopher received his Bachelor of Science degree in Accounting from Birmingham-Southern College.Most recently, he worked as the Research Coordinator for the College of Nursing Community Health Center at Florida Atlantic University.
 Prior to that, Christopher was a Senior Financial Analyst for the Lombardi Cancer Center at Georgetown University where he developed and maintained departmental and award budgets.

-Debra received her master's degree in TESOL/Bilingual Education from Florida Atlantic University's College of Education.
-She also earned her bachelor's degree in Communications from the university's Dorothy F. Schmidt College of Arts and Letters.
-Prior to assuming her current position, Debra worked as the Director of Degree Completion Services and Student Success in FAU’s Graduate College.
+Debra received her Master of Arts degree in TESOL/Bilingual Education and her Master of Education degree in Educational Leadership from Florida Atlantic University's College of Education.
+She also earned her Bachelor's degree in Communications from the university's Dorothy F. Schmidt College of Arts and Letters.
+She is currently a Ph.D.
+Candidate in FAU’s Higher Education Leadership program.